jvalenzuela/atform/doc/source/setup.rst

 Metadata describing the scope of the test procedures, such as the project name, can be defined with :py:func:`atform.set_project_info`, and is typically used in the setup area.
-It can also be used repeatedly throughout the content area to change information among test procedures.
+This function can also be used repeatedly throughout the content area to change information among test procedures.
 In other words, project information is applied to tests until the next time the function is called.